Haskkor/virtual-pet/README.md

 * Needs to be fed
     * Different kinds of food will imply potential diseases
+    * Food can make pet happy but will make it fat and eventually make it sick
 * Can be sick and need to be cured
     * Different diseases imply different cures
+    * Using the wrong cure can lead to addiction
 * Needs to be cleaned
     * Will get diseases if not clean
 * Will age and get different traits